Diverse perspectives

 The Center for South Asian and Middle Eastern Studies (CSAMES) was founded to sponsor, highlight, and encourage events that further our academic community's awareness of and knowledge about the societies of South Asia and the Middle East.
 CSAMES is engaged in activities to foster knowledge and debate on those areas on campus as well as among community institutions such as schools, libraries, and service organizations, and we welcome suggestions for collaborative efforts in the service of these goals.

-Alumni Spotlight: Ambar Flores
+Alumni Spotlight: Sarah Lazare

 Antoinette Burton's new volume sheds light on the biocultural empire